mdchong/mdchong/README.md

 **A little bit about me and my ongoing journey... 💃**

-<p>My name is Michelle Chong, and I am addicted to disassembling and assembling things back together, puzzles, organizing, and labeling!
-This addiction brought me to the world 🌎 of front-end web development and to Arizona State University, majoring in Graphic Information Technology (Full-Stack Web Development). 👩‍💻 My curiosity about how people on the other side of the world live brought me to the chill vibes of Sydney, Australia, for several months for a working holiday.
-Now? in Arizona, living out my dreams of coding and traveling the world, one line of code and one stamp in my passport at a time. 🥳🎉</p>
+<p>My name is Michelle Chong, and I'm a UI designer + frontend developer who's obsessed with making things beautiful and functional.
+I've always been into puzzles, disassembling and assembling things, organizing, and labeling, which this kind of addiction brought me to Arizona State University, majoring in Graphic Information Technology.</p>

+<p>At the end of the day, I design to deliver the gut feeling of a brand, something you don't just see, but actually feel.</p>

 <p>⚡ Fun fact: ...</p>
-<p>Most of you may have assumed..
-But I clean the house for fun and indulgence! 🤫</p>
+<p>I love cleaning for fun (it's like debugging but for real life..).</p>